 Temple Emanu El History

 Dr. Alan S. Green, who was associated with a congregation in Texas, was named rabbi and was to grace our pulpit for thirty years.
 Irvin Bushman became the first cantor, serving in that capacity from 1947 to 1983.
+When Religious School Principal Sophie Herman was hired, she became the third pillar of the priad of incredible leadership.

 The new congregation originally met for meetings at the corner of Lee and Van Aken Roads at Moreland School.
 The founders envisioned a vibrant temple filled with warmth, music, and tradition.